 - Try double pumping between feedings.
 According to research, pumping both breasts simultaneously can increase the volume of milk pumped by 18 percent.

 - Take care of yourself: Your well-being is an important part of your breastmilk supply.
 So, make sure you reduce stress, get plenty of sleep, eat well, and drink lots of water.

-If your breasts don’t feel “full,” this is usually not a sign of low breastmilk supply.
+If your breast doesn't feel full of milk, this is usually not a sign of low breastmilk supply.
 For most breastfeeding problems related to breastmilk supply, the answer is: “more breastfeeding.”
 Keep breastfeeding, keep pumping, and that will keep stimulating your body to produce more milk.

 Are you a breastfeeding mum who thought they had low milk supply?
 What advice would you give to the other members of our community?
 Please join the conversation here or on our Medela Australia Facebook